DrWurzeli/procprog/README.md

 # procprog
-procedural programming course FOM university of applied science using C
+procedural programming course at FOM-Cologne university of applied science using C